jonkemp/gulp-useref/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

+## Etiquette

+### Assume Everyone is Doing Their Best

+Project maintainers are busy, so give them some time.
+Developers involved in open source often contribute to many projects.
+It's not uncommon for a developer to receive dozens of issues notifications a day, so be patient.
+Maybe the maintainer has other important things in their life that they need to address.
+Prioritizing those things over something on GitHub doesn't make someone lazy.
+The health, happiness, and wellbeing of the real person on the other end of the internet is much more important than any bug.

+One of the strengths of open source is that you can always fork and fix problems yourself.

+## Conclusion

+Thanks for taking the time to read this!
+Contributions are welcome.
+Hopefully, this guide will help make good contributions easier and ultimately, everyone benefits.